 |Monthly Energy Review

 PDF version of the Monthly Energy Review published by the U.S. Department of Energy.
 Contains data on the production, consumption, trade, and prices of various sources of energy.
-Time-series data extends back to the 1970s.
+Some time-series data extends back to 1949.
 Data tables can also be downloaded in Excel format.

 |MRC Psycholinguistic Database